Dropshipping SEO: The Biggest Growth Lever in Your Store

 • Optimize your image filenames: Instead of generic filenames like “IMG1234.jpg”, rename them to include keywords like “blue-leather-bag.jpg”.

-• Always use alt tags: Alt tags help search engines understand the image content.
-Use keywords, but make sure to accurately describe the image.
+• Always use alt tags.
+Alt tags help search engines understand the image content.
+Use keywords, but make sure to describe the image accurately.
 For instance, “Side view of blue leather handbag with gold buckle” is descriptive and keyword-rich.

 • Integrate images into your content: Integrate relevant images into all your product descriptions.
 This enhances readability and allows you to address more supporting keywords via the file names and alt tags.
-You’ll also, if done correctly, start getting traffic from Google image search.
+If done right, you’ll also start getting traffic from Google image search.

 Frequently Asked Questions About Dropshipping SEO